 General and administrative.
-For the year ended December 31, 2017, general and administrative expense increased \$2.7 million or 19%, to \$17.0 million.
-General and administrative expense increases were primarily related to compensation costs (including a charge in 2017 of \$0.5 million related to a stock option modification associated with the departure of our President of International Operations), facilities costs and acquisition-related expenses, and to a lesser extent recruiting costs and professional fees.
+For the year ended December 31, 2017, general and administrative expenses increased \$2.7 million or 19%, to \$17.0 million.
+General and administrative expense increases were primarily related to compensation costs, facilities costs and acquisition-related expenses, and to a lesser extent recruiting costs and professional fees.
 As a percentage of net sales, general and administrative expense increased to 17% for the year ended December 31, 2017 as compared to 16% for the prior period.
-We expect our general and administrative expense to increase in 2018 due to the reinstatement of our Chief Executive Officer's salary and bonus opportunity for 2018, which he had forgone (except as to the amount legally required under relevant Department of Labor regulations) beginning in June 2017.

 Research and development.
-For the year ended December 31, 2017, research and development expense increased \$0.5 million or 8%, to \$6.6 million.
-Clinical and regulatory expenses increased \$0.5 million primarily related to compensation costs and professional fees, including costs related to regulatory submission for new products in geographies such as China.
+For the year ended December 31, 2017, research and development expenses increased \$0.5 million or 8%, to \$6.6 million.
+Clinical and regulatory expenses increased \$0.5 million primarily due to compensation costs and professional fees, including costs related to regulatory submissions for new products in geographies such as China.
 Product development expenses in total were unchanged, with decreases in compensation costs offset by increased product testing.
-We expect our clinical and regulatory expenses to increase in 2018 due to increased costs of applications related to our XenoSure product line as well as compliance with new medical device regulations (MDR) adopted in the European Union.